Dynamics on invariant tori emerging through forced symmetry breaking in phase oscillator networks: Parametrizing perturbed relative equilibria

 That is, $H(\theta_0)$ lies in the tangent space to the group orbit of $\theta_0$.
 The $\T^m$-equivariance implies that $H(\theta_0 + R\phi) = H(\theta_0) = R\Omega$ as well, and therefore~$H$ is tangent to the group orbit at~$\theta_0$, if and only if it is tangent to this group orbit everywhere.
 The group orbit is then an invariant manifold for~$H$.
 The map

 is an explicit embedding of this invariant manifold (recall that the action is free so~$E$ is injective).
-In fact, we have \begin{prop} The embedding~$E$ defined in~\eqref{def:E} semi-conjugates the constant vector field~$\Omega$ to~$H$, i.e., $E$ sends solutions of $ \dot \phi=\Omega \ \mbox{on}\ \T^m $ to solutions of~\eqref{eq:vf}. \end{prop} \begin{proof} Let $\phi(t)\in\T^m$ satisfy $\dot \phi = \Omega$.
+In fact, we have \begin{proposition} The embedding~$E$ defined in~\eqref{def:E} semi-conjugates the constant vector field~$\Omega$ to~$H$, i.e., $E$~sends solutions of $ \dot \phi=\Omega \ \mbox{on}\ \T^m $ to solutions of~\eqref{eq:vf}. \end{proposition} \begin{proof}[Proof of Proposition~\ref{prop:Embed}] Let $\phi(t)\in\T^m$ satisfy $\dot \phi = \Omega$.
 Then

-So the result is an immediate consequence of the equivariance of~$H$. \end{proof} Depending on the resonance properties of $\Omega$, the solutions of $\dot \phi = \Omega$ are periodic or quasi-periodic curves: $\phi(t) = \phi_0 + \Omega t \in \mathbb{T}^m$.
+So the result is an immediate consequence of the equivariance of~$H$. \end{proof} Note that we use the word ``semi-conjugacy'' as it is used in \cite{parameterization_book}: a non-invertible map sending solutions to solutions (in this case an embedding).

+Depending on the resonance properties of $\Omega$, the solutions of $\dot \phi = \Omega$ are periodic or quasi-periodic curves: $\phi(t) = \phi_0 + \Omega t \in \mathbb{T}^m$.
 We conclude that a relative equilibrium of a $\T^m$-action is always a (quasi-)periodic torus.
 (This is actually a general fact that is not only true in the setting presented here.)